ProgrammersBeats/IDM-activation-script/README.md

 -   Fixed an issue where the script can not activate and reset IDM in non-admin user accounts.
 -   Fixed an issue where the script incorrectly shows that IDM is activated.
 -   Fixed an issue where a fake serial pop-up may appear.
 The script will also show the info to run the activation option again without using the reset option.
--   Fixed an issue where Powershell code to launch IAS may not work due to GitHub block in some regions.
-It will use the new [BitBucket](https://bitbucket.org/WindowsAddict/idm-activation-script/) repo as a fallback link.
 -   IDM registry scanning and locking code is now written in Powershell.
 -   The script update checker code is added to the script.
 -   The script will now disable quick edit mode temporarily because users often click inside the script window and it pauses the script.